junxit/us-congress-bills-116/metadata.md

 - 2020-05-07 — Introduced in Senate
 - 2020-05-07 — Referred to the Committee on Foreign Relations.
 (Sponsor introductory remarks on measure: CR S2329)
+- 2020-05-21 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2020-06-03 — Committee on Foreign Relations.
+Reported by Senator Risch without amendment and with a preamble.
+Without written report.
+- 2020-06-03 — Committee on Foreign Relations.
+Reported by Senator Risch without amendment and with a preamble.
+Without written report.
+- 2020-06-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 474.